-Today, you can see the St Josephs' Catholic Church and St Stephen's Anglican church on Main Road, both of which are of historical significance to the town.
+Today, you can see the St Josephs' Catholic Church and St Stephen's Anglican church.
+Both sites are located on Main Road and are of historical significance to the town.

 Explore the Area

-Tallarook supports abundant wildlife and farming properties.
-The small town offers country hospitality with the friendly general store, local hotel and café.
-Tallarook is also the starting point of the Great Victorian Rail Trail, a shared walking, cyclist and horse riding track that extends 134km, meandering through picturesque Victorian countryside.
+Tallarook hosts an abundance of wildlife and farming properties.
+The small town offers country hospitality with a friendly general store, local hotel and café.
+Tallarook is the starting point of the Great Victorian Rail Trail.
+This well-renowned walking, cycling and horse-riding trail that extends for 134km through the picturesque Victorian countryside.

 Be sure to visit the Tallarook Farmer's market, which is held on the first Sunday of every month (except January) and is a popular event for the township.
-The market provides delicious fresh local produce and food in a relaxed country setting.
+The market provides delicious fresh and local produce in a relaxed country setting.

-It is time for the Tallarook Farmers' Market, so grab your basket and get down to the market on the first Sunday of each month between 9am and 1pm.
+It is time for the Tallarook Farmers' Market!
+Grab your basket and get down to the market on the first Sunday of each month between 9am and 1pm.

 - Families, Seniors

 - Sunday 1st November 2020 at 9:00am - 1:00pm